neok/oioi-documentation/docs/index.rst

 .. warning:: This is the latest version of the OIOI, **version 4.**

+             For other versions, e.g. **version 3**,
+             open the menu on the very bottom left of the screen.

              Even though this version is marked as ``stable``, new fields may be added to requests and responses.